crosscompute/missions/20220125-1645 JupyterLab Extension 0.2.0.md

 ## Tuesday 20220201-1300 - 20220201-1315: 15 minutes

+    + Revert to serving crosscompute directly instead of via subprocess

+    _ Option 1: Render error by directly modifying div Option 2: Use lumino signal
+    Option 3: Use react

+Lumino signaling is based on callbacks while React is based on declarative state.
+I think in this case, React will be better.

+In the previous version, we listened to server sent events to update the log component.

+I don't think I can use React in JupyterLab to communicate across widgets though.
+I think we will need to use lumino signaling.

+## Tuesday 20220201-1745 - 20220201-1800: 15 minutes

+I have two options on how to implement panel.

+    Option 1: Implement panel as ReactWidget + UseSignal on pathChanged or modelChanged event
+        DIS: cannot use lumino switch widget
+    _ Option 2: Update panel in the modelChanged callback and use the ui-components/switch widget

+    pathChanged
+        update model
+        signal refresh
+    error from fetch
+        update model
+        signal refresh
+    success from fetch
+        update model
+        signal refresh

+I want to do a fetch on pathChanged to get the automation information, including the path to the batch configuration.
+I think that if I eventually want to add more user experience enhancements to the panel in the future (such as renaming the automation), it would be better to use the ReactWidget.

+That means that we are going to change the panel to be a ReactWidget.
+We are going to define a signal in the widget so that other events can update the model.

 # Schedule

+    Render error

+    Revert to running crosscompute directly instead of via subprocess

-    Check that we can properly stop the automation server Say automation name and version in sidebar based on where in side panel Change switch color to green
+    Check how we can subscribe to filebrowser updates Check that we can properly stop the automation server

+    Say automation name and version in sidebar based on where in side panel Change switch color to green
     Add description captions on hover over switch